friscoMad/atpc/README.md

 Forma commands:
 * login: Gets the authentication token to be able to run other commands
 * benefits: List a table with all the benefits in your account and the current available balance
-* categoreis: List all categories that can be used to report an expense associated with one of the benefits
+* categories: List all categories that can be used to report an expense associated with one of the benefits (needs a benefit name as parameter: ```npm run dev forma categories -- --benefit Lifestyle```)
 * download: Downloads all the movements in the last 36 months (it can be adjusted with ```-- --months XX```)

 The check wallets command requires all data to be downloaded before it can run: `npm run dev forma download`

 ### Checks info

-Currently 3 checks have been implemented:
+Currently 4 checks have been implemented:

 #### Wallets